Klaus Zehelein

-Klaus Zehelein (born September 5, 1940) is a German dramaturge.
+Klaus Zehelein (born 5 September 1940) is a German dramaturge.
 He was president of the Munich Bayerische Theaterakademie August Everding.
 Zehelein is also president of the association of German theatres, Deutscher Bühnenverein.
 For fifteen years, from 1991 until 2006, Zehelein was artistic director of the Staatsoper Stuttgart.
 Critic Gerhard Rohde, summing up Zehelein's theatre work at the Stuttgart opera, says "Zehelein does not view opera as a culinary phenomenon.
 For him opera is an extremely complex matter, where all arts – as well as social, philosophical, historic, utopic and other aspects – unite.
 This complexity of opera merits being perceived, being seen, being experienced; thus all works that end up performed on stage, are rigorously analyzed beforehand.
 He who says this results in thinned-out, merely sophisticated opera performances, missed out substantially in the Zehelein-Era in Stuttgart."

 Education and professional activity

 Zehelein studied German literature, musicology and philosophy in the Goethe University Frankfurt.
 Among his teachers were the philosophers Max Horkheimer and Theodor W. Adorno.
 Although not a composer himself, Zehelein participated in the Darmstädter Ferienkurse from 1959 to 1966.
 Here he met composers Luigi Nono and Karlheinz Stockhausen, which would influence Zehelein's future artistic development.
-Zehelein began his professional activity at the theater in Kiel in 1967, then became chief dramaturge in Oldenburg.
+Zehelein began his professional activity at the Theater Kiel in 1967, then became chief dramaturge at the Oldenburgisches Staatstheater.

 From 1977 to 1987 he worked at the Oper Frankfurt, starting as chief dramaturge and becoming opera director.
 In Frankfurt Zehelein developed a practical but intellectually supported manner of interpreting and staging opera.
 He worked with the stage director Hans Neuenfels on Busoni's Doktor Faust and Neuenfels' production of Verdi's Aida – known as "Aida as cleaning-lady production".
-With director Ruth Berghaus and her designer Axel Manthey, he worked on Parsifal and Wagner's Ring.
+With director Ruth Berghaus and her designer Axel Manthey, he worked on Wagner's Parsifal and Ring.
 Zehelein moved to Hamburg in 1989 as artistic director of the Thalia Theater before being offered the position of artistic director at the Stuttgart opera.